 Testing the API endpoints

-It’s now time to write some tests for our API endpoints.
-Let’s create a test by running the following command:
+It is now time to write some tests for the API endpoints.
+Create a test by running this command:

 php artisan make:test UserTest